 Summary of the BIMI standard implementation

 If you have run these steps, make a test and send an email from your brand account to a Gmail account.
-Make sure that you open that on the Gmail mobile app or with the desktop reading panel activated.
-If you see your brand logo on that globe in front of your sender name, it’s done.
+Ensure that you open that on the Gmail mobile app or with the desktop reading panel activated.
+If you see your brand logo on that globe in front of your sender name, it’s all ok.

 To make sure, use the BIMI validator to see what kind of errors brings up.